azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-unguided-Intelligent-analytics.md

 _Tasks to complete_:

-1. Provision a new Azure Cosmos DB account in the same resource group and region as your other services.
+1. Provision a new Azure Cosmos DB account in the same resource group and region as your other services

-2. Add SQL (DocumentDB) Database.
+2. Add SQL (DocumentDB) Database

 3. Add a Collection.
 The pricing tier should be left at Standard with the Throughput at 1000.